Eliphas1810/eliphas1810-tools/README.md

 <br />

-Self-made Chrome Extensions "SelectNewTab" opens URL link by a new tab and select the new tab.
+Self-made Chrome Extensions "SelectNewTab" add new context menu item. the context menu item opens URL link by a new tab and select the new tab.

 ---